 Ribbentrop's train, "Heinrich," also leaves.
-He is carrying a German-Italian-French protocol which is somewhat similar to the Tripartite Agreement between Germany, Italy and Japan.
+He is carrying a German-Italian-French protocol which is somewhat similar to the Tripartite Agreement between Germany, Italy, and Japan.
 It would guarantee France's "rightful place in Europe" in exchange for her assistance in the prosecution of the war against the British.
 The bottom line is that Hitler wants both countries to openly declare war on England.
-While both are known to be pro-Nazi governments to one extent or another, inducing them to actually go to war and ally openly with Nazi Germany (as opposed to covertly, as with Spain, or being a sort of temporary co-belligerent at times, as with Vichy France) is asking a lot.
+While both are known to be pro-German governments to one extent or another, inducing them to actually go to war and ally openly with Germany (as opposed to covertly, as with Spain, or being a sort of temporary co-belligerent at times, as with Vichy France) is asking a lot.

-The trains travel through Aachen, Namur, Yvoir and Vendome on the way to the first stop, Montoire.
+The trains travel through Aachen, Namur, Yvoir, and Vendome on the way to the first stop, Montoire.
 Heinrich Himmler already is in Madrid meeting with Francisco Franco and Foreign Minister Serrano Suner to pave the way for Franco's upcoming meeting with Hitler at Hendaye.
 There remain to this day some loose ends from this trip which have yet to be resolved completely, as discussed below.

 Anglo/French Relations: Both sides are courting Vichy France.
 Marshal Petain secretly notifies Whitehall that he will send emissary Louis Rougier to London via Lisbon to discuss their relationship.

 |Dalby Olympic Swimming Pool, 20 October 1940.
 Queensland State Archives, Digital Image ID 506.|